ab-abel/alx_database/SQL_introduction/README.md

     - Write a script that lists all databases of your MySQL server..

 ## Task 1
-### Present in both
+### Create a database
-    - Write a function that returns a set of common elements in two sets.
+    - Write a script that creates the database hbtn_0c_0 in your MySQL server.

-    - Prototype: def common_elements(set_1, set_2):
+        -   If the database hbtn_0c_0 already exists, your script should not fail
-    - You are not allowed to import any module
+        -   You are not allowed to use the SELECT or SHOW statements

 ## Task 2
 ###  Update dictionary